 On the day of your surgery

 MISS is done by an orthopedic surgeon or neurosurgeon and a trained medical team.
 The details of MISS vary depending on what part of the spine is being treated, and other factors.
-Your healthcare provider can help explain what to expect for your surgery.
+Your surgeon can help explain what to expect for your surgery.
 The following is an example of how MISS is done:

 You may have a type of anesthesia that numbs part of your body.
 You’ll also be given sedation.
 This will make you relaxed but awake during surgery.
 Or you may be given general anesthesia.
 This prevents pain and causes you to sleep through the surgery.

 A healthcare provider will carefully watch your vital signs, like your heart rate and blood pressure, during the surgery.

 You may be given antibiotics before and after the surgery.
 This is to help prevent infection.

 During the procedure, the surgeon will use a type of X-ray to view the surgery.

 The surgeon will make a small incision on your back in the area that needs to be treated.
 He or she will put a tool called a tubular retractor into this incision.
 This will let the surgeon reach the part of the spine to be treated.

 The surgeon will then pass small tools through this retractor.
 This may include a tiny camera and a light.